 While the New York Fed publishes spot SOFR daily, market convention is developing such that these daily settings will be compounded (commonly in arrears, though in advance for certain key segments of the market — notably, agency Freddie ARMs and Fannie SARMs) or averaged.

 SOFR is a measure of the overnight cost of financing U.S. Treasury securities in the repurchase agreement (repo) market.
-It includes market data from bilateral trading (trimmed to exclude certain transactions using high-demand “on special” collateral) and the tri-party repo market.
-The dynamics driving pricing, volatility and risk in the U.S. Treasury repo market are therefore closely aligned with those driving SOFR levels.
+The SOFR rate is an average of the market transactions from bilateral trading (trimmed to exclude certain transactions using high-demand “on special” collateral) and the tri-party repo market.
+The dynamics driving pricing, volatility and risk in the U.S. Treasury repo market are therefore the same as those driving SOFR levels.

-As a result of recent Fed actions, SOFR has averaged around five basis points since April 2020.
+SOFR has set between 1.5 and ten basis points since April 2020.
 Market uncertainty with respect to future Fed actions may introduce additional volatility to Treasury repo rates and SOFR.
 (Back to top)

 What are some of the key challenges facing SOFR adoption (i.e., lack of term structure, alternative rates)?

 The fact that SOFR is an overnight, secured, risk-free rate, as compared with LIBOR, an unsecured, forward-looking term rate, gives rise to challenges for the market to overcome.